adelowo/gulter/README.md

 ## Writing your custom validator logic

-sometimes, you could have some custom logic to validate uploads, in this example below, we limit the size of the upload based on the mimeypes of the uploaded files
+Sometimes, you could have some custom logic to validate uploads, in this example below, we limit the size of the upload based on the mimeypes of the uploaded files

 ```go